2lambda123/HP_Device_and_Bios-Hacking/README.md

-> ⚠ IMPORTANT: This repo is updated daily, things can be removed / changed anytime - This text will be gone when I got things sorted and misspellings and other small things will be corrected during time, At bottom you will find the "proper" ways how things should be done.
+> ⚠ IMPORTANT: This repo is updated daily, things can be removed / changed anytime - This text will be gone when I got things sorted and misspellings and other small things will be corrected during time, At bottom you will find the "proper" way how things should be done.
 I do not recommend **anyone to use my methods if you do not know exactly what you are doing**!
 I really mean what I say, your computer will probably die and never be able to start again.
 You have been warned, this text will be removed but this repo is FAR away from done.
 I have hacked those devices since years now and created shotgun tools for older bioses from HP (my first hack as kid was a compaq bios pw).
 I will add alot of stuff that is not known for the public during time + tools for manipulates data and tools that is used before the motherboards is programmed by manufaturer(HP)..

 <p align="center">
   <img src="https://i.imgur.com/haDz3G6.png" />